 And so the Underwater Photographer of the Year Competition was born; Alex Mustard, Dan Bolt and Peter Rowlands reviving a decades old tradition of major international Underwater Competitions run from the UK.

 Since 2015, UPY has grown and grown.
-The 2020 edition attracting a record 5500 photographs from 500 underwater photographer from around the world.
+The 2023 edition attracting a record 6000 photographs from 500 underwater photographer from around the world.
 The winning images are seen by millions of people across the world, through widespread coverage from leading media outlets and celebrated by the underwater photography community as the strongest set of underwater photos in any contest.
-In 2021, UPY adds a new award My Backyard to showcase underwater images taken close to home.